Opinion | Fashion blogger Ines Fressynet details her personal experiences with the fast-fashion brand Shein in this review.

 Shein is growing

-Having been around for eight years, the brand has now reached such a level of fame it is promoted by celebrities like American actress Madelaine Petsch, from Netflix series Riverdale, with over 16 million followers on Instagram.
+Having been around for eight years, the brand has now reached such a level of fame it is promoted by celebrities like American actress Madelaine Petsch, from Netflix series Riverdale.
+The official Instagram account has over 23 million followers.

 Shein previously launched a pop-up shop in Paris, widely applauded by the local press.
 Paulette magazine and Cosmopolitan both wrote praiseworthy reviews celebrating the brand as a ‘size inclusive label’ (Shein caters up to 4XL) offering fashionable garments for less.
 A reputation the retailer has been polishing for months by opening pop-up stores in other French cities like Lyon, Bordeaux and Marseille.